lukaspfisterch/kl-execution-theory/implementations/mapping_to_biology.md

 - an orchestrator records biological behaviour and traces
 - specialised modules compute G(V) and L(V) for biological scenarios

-This allows KL to host:
+This allows a KL-aligned system to host:

 - small educational biological examples
 - more complex discrete biological models